GCheeYang/ip/README.md

 # Tom boi

-DukePro frees your mind of having to remember things you need to do.
-It's,
+> Tom frees your mind of having to remember things you need to do.
+It's

 * text-based
 * easy to learn
-* ~FAST~ _SUPER_ FAST to use
+* ~FAST~ *SUPER* FAST to use

 All you need to do is,